-Emma is a Registered Nurse; she qualified in 1990 having undertaken a BSc in Nursing with Economics at St Bartholomew's Hospital in conjunction with City University.
+Emma is a Registered Nurse with a research career spanning 30 years.
+She qualified in 1990 having undertaken a BSc in Nursing with Economics at St Bartholomew's Hospital in conjunction with City University, London.
 She worked in general and oncology nursing before moving into academia at King's College London.
 She was awarded her MSc in Nursing from King's College London (1995) and later her doctorate (2002) for her work developing and evaluating an intervention for cancer-related fatigue.

 Emma's research programme aims to enhance supportive care provided to patients and their carers (family members/friends who share the experience of cancer with patients).
 It aims to help patients maximise the benefits of treatment whilst enabling patients and their carers to live as well as possible with the effects of the disease and consequences of its treatment.
-Key themes within her research programme include: determining unmet supportive care needs in people living with and beyond cancer; understanding impact of inequalities on experience and outcomes of cancer care; developing and evaluating complex interventions to facilitate supported self-management of symptoms (in particular fatigue) and enhance people's lives following treatment for cancer; and developing and evaluating interventions to enhance the role and wellbeing of carers.
+Key themes within her research programme include: determining unmet supportive care needs in people living with and beyond cancer; understanding impact of inequalities on experience and outcomes of cancer care; developing and evaluating complex interventions to facilitate supported self-management of symptoms (in particular fatigue) and enhance people's lives following treatment for cancer; using digital health solutions and AI enhance care systems; and developing and evaluating interventions to enhance the role and wellbeing of carers.
 She has considerable experience of developing complex interventions and evaluating their outcomes through mixed method research designs.

 Emma provides strategic leadership for education in research across modules and programmes within the School.